milesthenerd/AM2R-Server/README.md

 # AM2R Server
 String compression scripts are by Homunculus: https://marketplace.yoyogames.com/assets/4560/strict

-Server icon made by ShirtyScarab554.
+Server icon and Linux splash made by ShirtyScarab554.

 Runs on port 64198 by default but can be changed within the server.